 A snowshoe is a specialty piece of footwear that distributes your weight evenly, helping you stay above the snow.
-Snowshoes are ideal for a wide range of winter activities, including trail walking, hiking, backcountry exploring, and even running.
+Snowshoes are ideal for a wide range of winter activities, including trail walking, hiking, backcountry exploring and even running.

-1. Snowshoe Materials
+1. Know Your Snowshoe Materials

 There are two main types of snowshoe frames: aluminum and composite.

-“Composite tends to be more compact and better for packed snow or icy conditions,” said Dan Fischer, a buyer on the DICK’S Sporting Goods lodge team.
+“Composite tends to be more compact and better for packed snow or icy conditions,” says Dan Fischer, a buyer on the DICK’S Sporting Goods lodge team.
 “Aluminum-framed shoes tend to float better in deep powder, but tails can be attached to composite shoes to assist in floating.”

-2. Finding Your Fit
+2. Find Your Fit

 The most important factor when choosing snowshoe size is weight.
 Check the specs.
 On the DICK’S Sporting Goods website, the suggested “load” is typically listed with each snowshoe.
 Use that figure to guide your selection.
 Remember to account for the weight of your gear as well.

-3. Bindings Basics
+3. Understand Binding Basics

 There are two main types of snowshoe bindings: free-rotation bindings and fixed bindings.